HugoMalagon/NeuroData_860.053-MUW/README.md

 This repository is fundamental for the lessons # 5 to 8.

-However, Info about the lesson # 1 to # 4 can be found in the in the folder **Lessons 1 - 4**.
-Please go over this.
+However, Info about the lesson # 1 to # 5 can be found in the in the folder **Lessons 1 - 5**.
+Please go over this and make sure that you install **Docker** on your computer prior the first lecture and pull the **haubensaklab/seurat-rstudio:latest** image.

-Before Session 5 (November 11, 2025), please ensure that you have MATLAB installed and ready to use.
+Before Session 6 (November 11, 2025), please ensure that you have MATLAB installed and ready to use.

 ## **Step 1: Create a MathWorks Account**